pinalzala/pinalzala/README.md

 - 👋 Hi, I’m @pinalzala
-- 👀 I’m interested in API, Automation, React Native, Shopify and PHP
+- 👀 I’m interested in Blockchain, Solidity, API, Automation, React Native, Shopify and PHP
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on dev community
-- 📫 How to reach me pinal@pinalzala.me
+- 📫 Reach me pinal@pinalzala.me

 <!---
 pinalzala/pinalzala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.